Balancing AI and the Future of Insurance

 Bryan Davis

-Bryan Davis serves as executive vice president and head of VIU by HUB, a digital brokerage platform backed and developed by HUB International, the largest personal lines broker in the U.S.
+Bryan Davis serves as president of VIU by HUB, a digital brokerage platform backed and developed by HUB International, the largest personal lines broker in the U.S.

 Davis previously held leadership positions with USAA, Nationwide and AIG.

 He is a graduate of Wofford College and has an MBA.
-He is also credentialed as a ChFC & CPCU.
+He is also credentialed as a ChFC and CPCU.

 MORE FROM THIS AUTHOR